gosqasorg/home/README.md

 # ROADMAP FOR SOFTWARE AND FEATURES

-We now have a functional system and actively seek programming volunteers for the following features.
+We have a functional system and actively seek programming volunteers for the following features.

 * Hierarchical container system
 * Notification system development